Skip to content

 THz Modules

-Millimeter-Wave and Sub-THz Modules for 6G and Imaging Research
+Millimeter-Wave and Sub-THz Modules for Imaging, Radar, and Research

 What frequency bands do XGY THz modules cover?